Smatek1001/AI_DnD/_DM_Instructions/House_Rules_Extended/Echo_ of_Corellon.md

 ## 🗝️ Flavor Summary (for RP & AI DMs)

 > Vaelin’s form flows like memory now.
 His voice is silk, or gravel, or something you heard in a dream.
 Whether he’s wearing the face of a servant, a noble, or a ghost from the past — you believe it, because somewhere, part of you **remembers it too**.

+---

+## 🌿 **Awakening Cutscene: The Whispering Rite**

+> _To be played after a mission where Vaelin pushes his identity work to its limit, or completes a key study session with_ The Faceless Art. _Best if done alone, or with one trusted ally nearby._

+---

+**Setting:**
+Vaelin sits at the edge of an abandoned fountain, deep within Therandril’s ruined upper quarter.
+His tattoo pulses faintly in the moonlight.
+The amulet glows.
+The final lines of _The Faceless Art_ blur as if written in mist.

+A breeze passes — but carries no scent, no chill.

+A woman stands behind him.

+She’s made of leaves.
+No — masks.
+No — smoke that _remembers faces_.

+> **Caladwen:**
+> “The book told you what to do.
+You are not here for guidance.
+You are here for the key.”

+She steps close, placing a finger over the tattoo.
+Her touch isn’t warm.
+It’s… **shifting**.
+Like her body is remembering how to be flesh.

+> **Caladwen:**
+> “Your kind once walked between faces like stepping between shadows.
+But your people forgot.
+So your flesh forgot.
+But you, my little ghost of the Green... you _remembered._ And that means you are ready.”

+She reaches into her own face and **pulls away a mask** — and underneath is **Vaelin’s own face**, eyes burning with silver-green fire.

+> **Caladwen (as Vaelin):**
+> “Take it.
+It was always yours.”

+She presses the mask to your skin.

+There is no pain.
+There is no burning.

+There is **unmaking**.

+You fall through your memories — past every disguise, every voice you’ve copied, every face you’ve worn.
+You realize none of them were false.

+They were all **you**.

+You awaken.
+Different.
+Not wearing a mask.
+You are the mask.

+You have unlocked **Echo of Corellon**.